Please wait while we process your payment

 Though Douglass himself gains his freedom in part by virtue of his self-education, he does not oversimplify this connection.
 Douglass has no illusions that knowledge automatically renders slaves free.
 Knowledge helps slaves to articulate the injustice of slavery to themselves and others, and helps them to recognize themselves as men rather than slaves.
 Rather than provide immediate freedom, this awakened consciousness brings suffering, as Hugh Auld predicts.
 Once slaves are able to articulate the injustice of slavery, they come to loathe their masters, but still cannot physically escape without meeting great danger.

-In the Narrative, Douglass shows slaveholding to be damaging not only to the slaves themselves, but to slave owners as well.
-The corrupt and irresponsible power that slave owners enjoy over their slaves has a detrimental effect on the slave owners’ own moral health.
+In the Narrative, Douglass considers slaveholding to be damaging not only to the slaves themselves, but to slave owners as well.
+The corrupt and reprehensible power that slave owners enjoy over their slaves has a detrimental effect on the slave owners’ own moral health.
 With this theme, Douglass completes his overarching depiction of slavery as unnatural for all involved.

 Over the course of the Narrative, Douglass develops a distinction between true Christianity and false Christianity.
 Douglass clarifies the point in his appendix, calling the former “the Christianity of Christ” and the latter “the Christianity of this land.”
 Douglass shows that slaveholders’ Christianity is not evidence of their innate goodness, but merely a hypocritical show that serves to bolster their self-righteous brutality.
 To strike this distinction, Douglass points to the basic contradiction between the charitable, peaceful tenets of Christianity and the violent, immoral actions of slaveholders.